Rosaries & Chaplets: How are They Different?

 IN REVIEW

-4. What we call them is usually different, but it can be the same.
-Even if a chaplet is called a “rosary”, for example The 7 Sorrows Rosary, it has different prayers and bead groupings.
+What we call them is usually different, but it can be the same.
+For example, the 7 Sorrows Rosary is a chaplet.
+Even though it is called a “rosary”, it has different prayers and bead groupings.

-6. The Rosary and some chaplets or chaplet prayers have Church approval, while others do not.
-For example, the Rosary is an indulgenced prayer carrying special blessings.
+- The Rosary and some chaplets or chaplet prayers have Church approval, while others do not.
+For example, the Rosary is an indulgenced prayer with special blessings.